 4. Share your medical records with the second opinion physician

 As mentioned above, travel is not always feasible.
-You may be uncomfortable with the idea of boarding a plane right now, or simply want to explore a second opinion without investing in travel/accommodations.
+You may be uncomfortable with the idea of boarding a plane right now or simply want to explore a second opinion without investing in travel/accommodations.
 In this case, a remote second opinion is the best solution.
-Even if you are planning to see the physician in person, you could save yourself a lot of headache by collecting and organizing your records digitally and sending them in advance.
+Even if you are planning to see the physician in person, you could save yourself a lot of headaches by collecting and organizing your records digitally and sending them in advance.

 With multiple files of all types, you may feel overwhelmed at the prospect of how to share them seamlessly.
-We launched a DICOM study uploader in 2020 to help patients send single DICOM images to their doctors, but often with complex medical diagnosis various other file formats are required to get the full picture.
+We launched a DICOM study uploader in 2020 to help patients send single DICOM images to their doctors, but often with complex medical diagnoses, various other file formats are required to get the full picture.
 Recognizing this, we developed Purview Capture and we're offering it free of use.
 Collect and store all of your medical records with this platform and share with anyone with a simple share request function.